 12. Update your Personal Information

-It’s your responsibility to keep UBC informed of any change of mailing or email address so that professors and faculty members know where to contact you.
-You can change your personal information online at the Student Services Centre website.
+It’s your responsibility to keep UBC informed of any change of mailing or email address so that faculty and staff members know where to contact you.
+You can change your personal information online at the Student Services Centre.
 Please login with your Campus-Wide Login to access your personal record.